moveit/moveit_visual_tools/README.md

 ### Collision Object Functions

-Helpers for adding and removing objects from the MoveIt! planning scene.
+Helpers for adding and removing objects from the MoveIt planning scene.
 CO stands for Collision Object and ACO stands for Active Collision Object.

  - cleanupCO
  - cleanupACO